 Just like the boxes, the goal is to have several zones on the board, with increasing intervals.
 Thus when remembering a card in a certain zone, it is then moving up to the next zone.
 This way, the intervals for a card are increasing, similar to the boxes.

-However, for a card in a long interval zone, we can add markers to show where we are in the interval.
+Furthermore, for a card in a long interval zone, we can add markers to show where we are in the interval.
 Luckily, it is not difficult to make markers.

-Besides, everything depends on the size of the cards you want.
+Additionally, everything depends on the size of the cards you want.
 I chose the “compact” route, with cards that are square and not bigger than an inch (actually 2 cm in my prototype).
 But of course, the same principle could just be used with bigger cards, it would simply take more space.

 The final result and its explanations